bashyauri/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 744 hello - script that adds execute permission to the owner of the file hello chmod 754 hello - script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod +x hello - script that adds execution permission to the owner, the group owner and the other users, to the file hello
+chmod 744 hello - script that adds execute permission to the owner of the file hello chmod 754 hello - script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod +x hello - script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello -  script that sets the mode of the file hello to this